-Professional Staff: The full-time equivalent (FTE) count of teachers, librarians, professional support staff, counselors, campus administrators, and on the district profile, central office administrators.
+Professional Staff: The full-time equivalent (FTE) count of teachers, professional support staff, campus administrators, and on the district profile, central office administrators.
 Staff are grouped according to roles as reported in TSDS PEIMS.
 Each type of professional staff is shown as a percentage of the total staff FTE.
-See also Appendix A. (Data source: TSDS PEIMS 30040, 30050, and 30090)
+See Appendix A for all TSDS PEIMS Role IDs.
+(Data source: TSDS PEIMS 30040, 30050, and 30090)